CleverCloud/doc.clever-cloud.com/commons/get-help/faq.md

-If your company manages its own artifacts in a private repository (like, you can only access them via git+ssh or sftp), and you need a private key to connect to the server, you can commit them in your application's Clever Cloud repository and then add the `clevercloud/ssh.json`.
+If your company manages its own artifacts in a private repository (like, you can only access them via git+ssh or sftp), and you need a private key to connect to the server, you can commit them in your application's Clever Cloud repository and then add a `clevercloud/ssh.json` file.

-The ssh.json file is documented in the [common configuration page](/doc/clever-cloud-overview/common-application-configuration/#private-ssh-key)
+The ssh.json file is documented [here](/doc/clever-cloud-overview/common-application-configuration/#private-ssh-key).

-## I got a `Unsupported major.minor version` error.
+## I get a `Unsupported major.minor version` error.
 How can I fix it?

-If you get this error on a java (or any JVM language) application, it means that your application requires a specific version of java.
+If you get this error on a Java (or any JVM language) application, it means that your application requires a specific version of Java.
-By default, java 8 is used, but you can change it.
-Please head up to [select java version](/doc/java/select-java-version/) for more information.
+By default, Java 8 is used; but you can change it.
+Please head [over here](/doc/java/select-java-version/) for more information.

 ## I want SSH access to my server